DiabolicalGolem/Better-Drops-Resource-Pack/README.md

 Because this is just a resource pack, there is no way for it to interface with the game on its own.
 To properly experience the concept, you must also install a [datapack](https://github.com/DiabolicalGolem/Better-Drops-Datapack/tree/main) ([instructions here](https://minecraft.wiki/w/Tutorial:Installing_a_data_pack)) that alters the loot tables of the mobs in question.

+In addition, you will also need to have [CIT Resewn](https://modrinth.com/mod/cit-resewn/versions) installed.

 ## Mob Drops Included:

 - Allays